alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 |   9  |    Oklahoma    |      7.36     |       50      |
 |  10  | North Carolina |      9.54     |       48      |

-Based on this query, the state to scout for the best chance of finding 1st round level talent is California, followed closely by Florida.
+Based on this query, the state to scout for the best chance of finding 1st round level talent is California with 169 players taken since 1970, followed closely by Florida with 147 players taken.

-Outside of the first round, what are the top 10 states in average career length?
+Knowing that the 1st round has the highest career lengths and which states are most likely to have players that get drafted 1st round is important.
+Yet not every player is a 1st round contestant - what are the top 10 states in average career length excluding 1st round draft picks?

 We will use **SELECT TOP 10** to select the first 10 results in the query, **WHERE** to exclude 1st rounders,  **GROUP BY** to combine data into states and **ORDER BY** to sort the data from longest to shortest career.